 Divemaster and Research Diver Internship

 Why become a Dive Master?
 Before you can be a good research diver, you first must be a good diver.
-The Dive Master and Research Diver Internship will give you the skills needed to work either in marine conservation/research or the diving industry.
+This Dive Master and Research Diver Internship will give you the skills needed to work either in marine conservation/research or the diving industry.
 You will meet like-minded individuals and be able to network with experienced and aspiring marine biologists and organizations from around the world.

 About the organisation